psilons/pypigeonhole-proj-tmplt/README.md

 minimal work.
 Then we could concentrate on the real development.
 Once we check code in, CI kicks off automatically.

+##### Side Notes
-A side note: The unit test coverage is just for sample code, not for our glue code, bin\dep_setup_utils.py.
+- The unit test coverage is just for sample code, not for our glue code, bin\dep_setup_utils.py.
+The testing for glue code is done by local and CI.
+- During CI, we check the svg file back to GIT, so that the above percentage shows up.
+This requires every checkin to re-pull.
+This is a hack until GitHub has a better solution.
+(I can host a Jenkins for that too.)